NUBIC/surveyor/README.md

 The surveyor generator creates config/initializers/config.rb.
 There, you can specify:

-- your own custom title for the survey list page
+- your own custom title (string) for the survey list page
-- your own custom layout file
+- your own custom layout file name, in your app/views/layouts folder
-- your own custom finish url for all surveys
+- your own custom finish url for all surveys. you can give a string (a path), a symbol (the name of a method in ApplicationController), or a Proc (will be called in the context of SurveyingController)

 The initializer runs once, when the app starts.
-The block style is used to keep multiple options DRY:
+The block style is used to keep multiple options DRY (defaults below):

     Surveyor::Config.run do |config|
       config['default.title'] = "You can take these surveys:" config['default.layout'] = "surveyor_default"
-      config['default.finish'] = Proc.new{ "/surveys" }
+      config['default.finish'] =  "/surveys"
     end

 You can update surveyor's at any time.
 Use the block style (above), or the individual style: